partialarts/javascript-code-quiz/README.md

 ## Description

-The purpose of this project was to build a multiple choice timed code quiz using JavaScript and web API's, storing high scores so that the user can guage their progress as they learn.

-In addition this was a great opportunity to practice the concepts learned on the course.
+The purpose of this project was to build a multiple choice timed code quiz using JavaScript and web API's, storing high scores so that the user can guage their progress as they learn, and a great opportunity to practice the concepts learned on the course.
 It was the toughest JavaScript project I've made so far and a culmination of all of the concepts I've been learning.

 My first step was to identify all the HTML I'd need to manipulate, these were held as variables using `getElementById`.
 I also defined variables for the timer and index of the current question.
 The questions were defined in a separate file as an array of objects.
 The code for the high scores was defined in another file.